Skip to main content

 • Increased carb cravings during or after a flare (your body wants quick energy to "fight")

-Why It Matters Chronic inflammation and unstable blood sugar create a feedback loop.
+Chronic inflammation and unstable blood sugar create a feedback loop.
 High blood sugar fuels more inflammation, which triggers more hormonal stress, which pushes blood sugar higher—and the cycle repeats.

 How to Break the Cycle

 • Prioritize Anti-Inflammatory Nutrition: Focus on whole foods, omega-3s, turmeric, leafy greens, and healthy fats.
+If you need help finding real-world meals that work on flare days, our sister blog Good Food, Real Life has an entire anti-inflammatory recipe section to inspire you.

 • Work With Your Team: If you notice consistent glucose spikes during flares, talk to your rheumatologist and your endocrinologist (or primary care provider).
 This is a real metabolic phenomenon, and it deserves attention.